 Just a few weeks ago, the London Independent published a list of “the most dangerous places in the world to go on holiday.”
 Included in the top twenty danger spots, alongside Iraq, Syria and Somalia, was the small half-island nation of Timor-Leste, just 640 kilometres northwest of Darwin.

-My first response was to congratulate myself on my bravery; I have lived and worked in Timor-Leste for the past five years.
-But that’s avoiding what became obvious to me during those years: Timor-Leste is no more dangerous a place to live in or visit than most other developing nations to which I’ve travelled.
+My first response was to congratulate myself on my bravery: I have lived and worked in Timor-Leste for the past five years.
+But that’s avoiding the reality that Timor-Leste is no more dangerous a place to live in or visit than most other developing nations to which I’ve travelled.
 If this weren’t the case – as much as it pains me to admit it – I would simply have been too scared to live here.

 Yes, the relatively recent history of Timor-Leste has been violent, largely because of the Indonesian occupation of the territory, from 1975 to 1999, and its aftermath.
 In 1999, when the people of Timor-Leste voted overwhelmingly for independence, the Indonesians launched a punitive scorched-earth campaign as they pulled out, leaving the nation’s infrastructure and its people devastated.
 Since then, though, Timor-Leste has been rebuilding.
 Civil unrest broke out in 2006–07, followed by a sustained UN and peacekeeping presence until the end of 2012, so labelling the current era as “post-conflict” is accurate enough.
 But that word “post” is important.
 There is no conflict now, nor is there likely to be anything like the disruption or bloodshed of the current wars in Iraq and Afghanistan.